AndersDeath/diary2/000-current.md

 # 15 August - Donnerstag - Yerevan - 693 Tag der Einwanderung - Heat Sunny

 My days are filled by job.
+I really wanted to get it but it's not what I really wanted.